johlys/INF367/README.md

 ## Project Structure

 - **data/**: Contains the Kaggle dataset files and the processed datasets.
+- **submissions/**: Contains all submissions delivered for the Kaggle Competition.
-- **1-preprocessing**: Code for data cleaning and feature engineering.
+- **1-EDA-and-preprocessing**: Code for data cleaning and feature engineering.
-- **2-standard-models/**: Training some standard models.
+- **2-models**: Training some standard models.
-- **3-GRANDE**: Johannes GRANDE implementation
+- **3-TABM**: Elias TABM implementationJohannes GRANDE implementation
-- **4-TABM**: Elias TABM implementation
+- **4-GRANDE**: Johannes GRANDE implementation

 ## Goal
 - Thorough data analysis.
-- Preprocess the dataset to handle missing values, feature transformations and encoding.
+- Preprocess the dataset to handle missing values, feature engineering and encoding.
-- Train multiple standard machine learning models to predict the target variable `Transported`.
+- Train and optimize multiple standard machine learning models to predict the target variable `Transported`.
 - Implement our own novel method to the project: GRANDE and TABM.
 - Evaluate models and submit to Kaggle!

-## How to Run

-1. Clone this repository.
-2. Install the required libraries (`requirements.txt`).
-3. Run **preprocessing** notebook to process data.
-4. ....